salesforce/dockerfile-image-update/README.md

 ### Running integration tests
 Before you run the integration tests (locally):
- * Make sure that you have access to the github org specified in TestCommon.ORGS.
-You likely will need to change it three orgs where you can create repositories.
+ * Make sure that you have access to the github orgs specified in TestCommon.ORGS.
+You likely will need to change it to three orgs where you have permissions to create repositories.
- * Make sure you have `git_api_url` in `/dockerfile-image-update-itest/itest.env`.
+ * Make sure you have `git_api_url=https://api.github.com` in `/dockerfile-image-update-itest/itest.env`.
  * Make sure you have a secret file which contains the `git_api_token`.
 This needs access to CRUD repositories and github statuses.
  * Export the following environment variable: `export user_itest_secrets_file_secret=/path/to/secretFile`